 Dropnoise is a pioneer supplier of products and services for tackling noise nuisance in neighbourhoods.
-Based in Singapore, we perform noise nuisance recordings for clients and supply a compact and effective range of products to help individuals and families in managing noise nuisance from noisy neighbours.
+Based in Singapore, we perform noise nuisance recordings for clients and supply a compact and effective range of products Dropnoise is a pioneer supplier of products and services for tackling noise nuisance in neighbourhoods.
+Based in Singapore, we perform noise nuisance recordings for clients and supply a compact and effective range of products that serve to protect the well-being of you and your family.
 Contact us for a non-obligatory consultation or visit our online store today.

 We help to measure and record noise from your neighbour so that you may use it to indicate a genuine nuisance does exists.

 Living with noise: How much is too much?

 Living with high ambient noise may lead to noise-induced hearing loss, according to World Health Organisation.
 We follow an expert to measure noise pollution levels at local residences near an expressway and MRT track.

 Singapore is a fairly noisy city.
 Ambient noise in Singapore measured in the quiet of the night is greater than 55 decibels as compared with 40 to 50 decibels in Europe.

 Singapore is a small and densely populated city-state with an average of over 7,000 residents in each square kilometre of land.
 Due to the land constraint, there is a limit on the setback distances and land buffers that can be provided to keep noise sources such as road and rail traffic away from residential areas.

 As of June 2013, 82% of resident population lives in Housing and Development Board (HDB) flats.
 As the number of Singapore residents increase, more and more HDB flats and condomiums will be built and possibly at a greater approximity to one another.
 There are currently about 70,000 complaints made each year to various government agencies about noise.